 The ThinkVantage Productivity Center program contains information sources and tools designed to make computing easier and secure.
+This program is available only on computers that have a preinstalled operating system.

 The ThinkVantage Productivity Center program provides information about your computer and easy access to various technologies, such as: